Gamma World: Setting

 The setting is chaotic and dangerous and little resembles pre-apocalyptic Earth.
 The weapons unleashed during the final war were strong enough to alter coastlines, level cities, and leave large areas of land lethally radioactive.
 These future weapons bathed the surviving life of Earth in unspecified forms of radiation and biochemical agents, producing widespread, permanent mutations among humans, animals, and plants.
 This has caused mutations such as additional limbs, super-strength, and psychic powers.
 (Random tables of such improbable mutations are a hallmark of every edition of Gamma World.)
 Many animals and plants are sentient, semi-civilized species competing with surviving humans.
 Both humans and non-humans have lost most knowledge of the pre-war humans, whom Gamma World's inhabitants call "the Ancients".
 The only group with significant knowledge of the Ancients are isolated robots and other AIs that survived the war.
 These machines tend to be damaged, in ill repair, and/or hostile to organic beings.

 Player characters include unmutated humans (referred to as "Pure Strain Humans" in most editions), mutated humans, sentient animals or plants, and androids.
 Characters explore ruins and strange post-apocalyptic societies to gain knowledge of the Ancients and social status for themselves.
-Common adventure themes involve protecting fragile post-apocalypse societies, retrieving such Ancient "artifacts" fiction as power armor, laser pistols, and anti-grav sleds), or mere survival against the multifarious dangers of the future such as gun-toting mutant rabbits, death machines, and other, more hostile, Gamma Worlders.
+Common adventure themes involve protecting fragile post-apocalypse societies, retrieving such Ancient "artifacts" as power armor, laser pistols, and anti-grav sleds, or mere survival against the multifarious dangers of the future such as gun-toting mutant rabbits, death machines, and other, more hostile, Gamma Worlders.

 A recurrent source of conflict on Gamma World is the rivalry among the Cryptic Alliances, semi-secret societies whose ideological agendas, sometimes monomaniacal ones, often bring them into conflict with the rest of the Gamma World.
-The Pure Strain Humans' Knights of Genetic Purity, for example, wish for genocide on mutants, Iron Society seeks the same for baseline humans..
+The Pure Strain Humans' Knights of Genetic Purity, for example, wish for genocide on mutants, while Iron Society seeks the same for baseline humans.
 Other rivalries involve attitudes towards Ancient technology.
-The Restorationists seek to rebuild Ancient society while others the Seekers, wish to destroy it.
+The Restorationists seek to rebuild Ancient society while others, the Seekers, wish to destroy it.